jacobhal/restocker-api/README.md

 Procfile cronjob config: ```clock: python cron_job.py``` --> Run following command when deployed: ```heroku ps:scale clock=1``` which will scale clock dynos to 1.

+You CAN have both lines in your Procfile config and turn the dynos off/on depending on if you want them to run or not.

 ## Selenium
 For this project, we had to use selenium since the web scraping depended on a certain dropdown value being chosen first (a certain product).